Carbamazepine Oral SuspensionPronunciation

 Carbamazepine should be used with caution in patients with a mixed seizure disorder that includes atypical absence seizures, since in these patients carbamazepine has been associated with increased frequency of generalized convulsions (see INDICATIONS AND USAGE).

-AV heart block, including second- and third-degree block, have been reported following carbamazepine treatment.
+AV heart block, including second and third degree block, have been reported following carbamazepine treatment.
 This occurred generally, but not solely, in patients with underlying EKG abnormalities or risk factors for conduction disturbances.
-Hepatic effects, ranging from slight elevations in liver enzymes to rare cases of hepatic failure have been reported (see ADVERSE REACTIONS and PRECAUTIONS, Laboratory Tests).
-In some cases, hepatic effects may progress despite discontinuation of the drug.

-Carbamazepine suspension contains sorbitol and, therefore, should not be administered to patients with rare hereditary problems of fructose intolerance.
+Carbamazepine chewable tablets and suspension contain sorbitol and, therefore, should not be administered to patients with rare hereditary problems of fructose intolerance.

 Information for Patients